Trump reignites South African debate over white farmers: Persecuted or privileged?

 As evidence, he points to his local WhatsApp group, where about 70 farmers in the area share tips and exchange friendly banter.
 Sometimes, they invite each other to braai – a South African barbecue – united in their passion for farming.
 But in the group, and at every gathering, Mr. Mahanjana says he is the only Black face.

-The Pretoriuses’ problems are also not unfamiliar to him.
+The Pretorius’s problems are also not unfamiliar to him.
 He says he, too, has been a victim of theft and vandalism.

 But Mr. Mahanjana is determined to keep going.
 He hopes to one day own his land outright.
 He dreams that his son will one day take over the farm, armed with something he never had: generational wealth and expertise.